pranavg18/Nexus-App/README.md

 3. Settings -> Build, Execution, Deployment -> Compiler -> Annotation Processors -> Enable annotation processing

 ### 4. Run the application
-- Using IntelliJL
+- Using IntelliJ:
   - Run -> NexusApplication
 - Or using Maven:
   - `mvn spring-boot:run`

 Check which port it runs on, and then open the URL `http://localhost:<port_number>` in your browser.